Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Length and minimal expression in the classifying topos of the theory of objects and inhabited objects

-\begin{notation}We adopt the following notations and terminologies. \begin{itemize} \item For two topoi $\E,\F$, the symbol $\Geom(\E,\F)$ denotes the category of geometric morphisms from $\E$ to $\F$ and natural transformations between the left adjoints. \item For non-negative integer $n$, $[n]$ denotes the $n$-element set $\{0,1,2,\dots ,n-1\}$. \item The covariant functor $\FinSet \to \Set$ represented by the $n$-element set $[n]$ is denoted by $y[n]$. \item The \demph{universal object} in $\OC$, which is the canonical embedding functor $\FinSet \to \Set$, is denoted by $\uniobj$.
-(The universal object $\uniobj$ is naturally isomorphic to the representable functor $y[n]$.) \end{itemize} \end{notation}
+\begin{notation}We adopt the following notations and terminologies. \begin{itemize} \item We write $\OC$ for the (covariant) functor category $[\FinSet,\Set]$, which is known to be \demph{the classifying topos of the theory of objects}\footnote{This \dq{affine line} notation is borrowed from \cite{anel2021topo}.}.
+See \Cref{FactEquivObjectClassifier} for its universality. \item For two topoi $\E,\F$, the symbol $\Geom(\E,\F)$ denotes the category of geometric morphisms from $\E$ to $\F$ and natural transformations between the left adjoints. \item For non-negative integer $n$, $[n]$ denotes the $n$-element set $\{0,1,2,\dots ,n-1\}$. \item The covariant functor $\FinSet \to \Set$ represented by the $n$-element set $[n]$ is denoted by $y[n]$. \item The \demph{universal object} in $\OC$, which is the canonical embedding functor $\FinSet \to \Set$, is denoted by $\uniobj$.
+(The universal object $\uniobj$ is naturally isomorphic to the representable functor $y[1]$.) \end{itemize} \end{notation}

 \begin{fact}[See \cite{maclane1994sheaves}] For a Grothendieck topos $\E$, the functor